rasbt/screenlamp/docs/sources/user_guide/tools.md

      count_mol2.py [-h] -i INPUT [-v]

-A command line tool for counting the number of molecules in MOL2 files
+A command line tool for counting the number of molecules in MOL2 files.

 **Arguments:**